 Information on which group a person belongs concerning his/her taxation status is not available in the data.
 For non-agricultural self-employed persons, we assume that they all run accounting books on cash basis and pay PIT (as group A).
 They are divided into "professionals I", "professionals II" and "craftsmen".
 Agricultural self-employed persons are divided into "farmers I", which pay PIT (as group A), and "farmers II", which are exempted from PIT (as in group D).
 The division between "farmers I" and "farmers II" is made using an income threshold, which is a proxy for their annual receipts.
-Renters who declare themselves as selfemployed persons (renters I and renters II) are treated as "craftsmen".
-Other renters are treated as "renters IV", because no data is available to distinguish between them and "renters III".
+Renters who declare themselves as selfemployed persons are treated as "craftsmen".
+Other renters are treated as "renters IV".